GoogleCloudPlatform/data-analytics-golden-demo/README.md

 - cloud-composer
   - dags - all the DAGs for Airflow which run the system and seed the data
   - data - all the bash and SQL scripts to deploy
+- dataflow
+  - Dataflow job that connects to the public Pub/Sub sample streaming taxi data.
+You start this using composer.
 - dataproc
-  - the Spark SQL code
+  - Spark code to that is used to process the initial downloaded data
+- notebooks
+  - Sample notebooks that can be run in Vertex AI.
+To create the managed notebook, use the DAG in composer.
+- sql-scripts
+  - The BigQuery SQL sample scripts.
+These are currently deployed as stored procedures.
+You can edit each stored procedure and run the sample code query by query.
 - terraform
-  - the entry point for when deploying this using a service account
+  - the entry point for when deploying via cloud shell or your local machine.
+This uses service account impersonation
 - terraform-modules
+  - api - enables the GCP apis
+  - org-policies - sets organization policies at the project level that have to be "disabled" to deploy the resources.
+  - org-policies-deprecated - an older apporach for org policies and is needed when your cloud build account is in a different domain
   - project - creates the cloud project if a project number is not provided
   - resouces - the main set of resources to deploy
   - service-account - creates a service account if a project numnber is not provided.
 The service account will be impersonated during the deployment.
   - service-usage - enables the service usage API as the main user (non-impersonated)
-- terraform-local
-  - the entry point for when deploying via cloud shell or your local machine.
-This uses service account impersonation
+  - sql-scripts - deploys the sql scripts